guirgouveia/guirgouveia/docs/faq.md

 ## 5. What's your experience with Windows Servers?

-    In my last project, I worked a lot with Windows Servers and handled a mix of .NET applications.
+    In my last project, I worked extensively with Windows Servers and handled the containerization of .NET applications.
 Some were built using the newer .NET Core, while others were on ASP.NET version 4.

-    We set up a self-hosted Octopus Deploy on a Kubernetes cluster, which we created using Terraform.
-This helped us manage the deployment of our apps to the Windows Servers and the Kubernetes clusters smoothly.
+    I set up a self-hosted Octopus Deploy on a Kubernetes cluster, which we created using Terraform, to run automated routines and CICD pipelines in PowerShell.
+This helped the company manage the deployment of apps to the Windows Servers and the Kubernetes clusters smoothly.

 ## 5. What's your experience with Kubernetes?